 The Newtonite is the official student-run news source at Newton North High School.
 The Newtonite‘s purpose is to report events related to the school community, to serve as a forum for student opinion and to act as a record of important events.
 Content is posted to the website daily.
-It also produces three specials annually: the club special, the semester I special and the graduation special.
+It also produces five specials annually: first day of school special, the club day special, the January special, the March special, and the graduation special.
 Editors in chief make all final decisions regarding content.

 Since the paper was founded in 1922, the Newtonite has won over 10 Silver and Gold Crown awards, which are presented annually by the Columbia Scholastic Press Association to “a student print or online medium for overall excellence,” according to the organization’s website.

 The Newtonite placed as a Gold Medalist with 938 points out of 1,000 in the 2011 Columbia Scholastic Press Association Scholastic News Print Critique.

 In 2012, the Newtonite placed in the Excellence in News Writing category and the Excellence in Sports Writing category in Suffolk University’s 42nd annual Greater Boston High School Newspaper Contest.

 The Newtonite has also received Quill and Scroll Awards and All-New England Awards from The New England Scholastic Press Association (NESPA).
 The All-New England Award “honors outstanding print and broadcast productions,” according to the organization’s website.

 Also, members of the Newtonite staff have received recognition through NESPA’s Special Achievement Contests for their work on articles, photography and design.

 All decisions pertaining to content are made by the student editors in accordance with the Tinker Standard of 1969.
 It says that students “do not shed their constitutional rights to freedom of speech or expression at the school gate” and that students’ expression may not lead to “material and substantial disruption.”